-The global mining industry experienced a 20% rise in new job postings related to social responsibility in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 20% increase in the previous quarter and an 125% increase versus Q3 2021.
+The global mining industry experienced a 20% rise in new job postings related to social responsibility in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Social Responsibility in Mining – Hiring Activity in Q3 2022.
+This compares to a 125% increase versus Q3 2021.

 Notably, Miscellaneous Engineers jobs accounted for a 4% share of the global mining industry’s social responsibility-related total new job postings in Q3 2022, up 17% over the prior quarter.